Facts, Data, Basics

 City Schoolyard Garden

 City Schoolyard Garden is a non-profit organization operating independently of the Charlottesville City Schools, though in close partnership with the division in developing opportunities for a district wide project-based learning initiative.
-City Schoolyard Garden has operated at Buford Middle School since 2010 and at elementary schools since 2012.
+City Schoolyard Garden has operated at Buford Middle School since 2010, at elementary schools since 2012, and at CHS and Lugo-McGinness Academy since 2015.
 City Schoolyard Garden works in partnership with Charlottesville City Schools to cultivate academic achievement, health, environmental stewardship and community engagement through garden-based, experiential learning.

 McIntire Park Herpetofauna Survey